Knowledge Bases

 - Risk of hallucination: Especially for enterprise-specific information

-- Persistent context: Acts as a long-term memory for your agent
+- Persistent context: Acts as a long-term memory for your agent.

-- Grounded responses: Traceable to exact documents or records
+- Grounded responses: Traceable to exact documents or records.

-- Enterprise specificity: Includes your own vocabulary, data, and logic
+- Enterprise specificity: Includes your own vocabulary, data, and logic.

 Key Capabilities

-- Semantic search: Powered by vector embeddings and metadata
+- Semantic Search: Powered by vector embeddings and metadata

 - Citations: Source-level tracing in agent responses

-- Metadata filtering: Query by tag, author, date, region, and more
+- Metadata Filtering: Query by tag, author, date, region, and more

-- Built-in agent integration: Available in SDK, Studio, and Control Room
+- Built-in Agent Integration: Available in SDK, Studio, and Control Room

-What Can You Store in a Knowledge Base?
+What Can You Store in a KB?

-- Office Documents Word and Excel files with notes or planning
+- Office Documents: Word and Excel files with notes or planning

-- Email Archives Customer support threads, internal approvals
+- Email Archives: Customer support threads, internal approvals

-- Web Content Public docs, internal wikis, help centers
+- Web Content: Public docs, internal wikis, help centers

-- Chat History Slack, Teams — product Q&A, discussions
+- Chat History: Slack, Teams — Product Q&A, discussions

-- Spreadsheets & Data Exports CSVs from CRMs, project trackers, analytics dumps
+- Spreadsheets & Data Exports: CSVs from CRMs, project trackers, analytics dumps

 Architecture at a Glance

-Knowledge Bases are defined as semantic layers that connect to external vector storage like pgvector.
+KBs are defined as semantic layers that connect to external vector storage like pgvector.
 When you insert content, embeddings are generated automatically using the model you've specified.
 The resulting vectors, along with metadata and IDs, are stored in the vector database.

-When to Use Knowledge Base (vs. Data Access)
+When to Use KB (vs. Data Access)

 Use Case | Data Access | Knowledge Base |